Skip to main content

 3 mentions Positive Neutral Negative

-Grinding in the game is a significant part of the career mode, often feeling slow and tedious, especially during early domestic competitions and pre-game training.
-While the developers have clearly worked hard to ensure a smooth overall experience, the repetitive nature of grinding can impact player enjoyment.
+Grinding in the game is often described as time-consuming and tedious, especially in early career mode competitions and pre-game training.
+While the developers have clearly worked hard to ensure a smooth experience, the repetitive nature of grinding can feel monotonous to players.

 • “Most of my time is spent deep in career mode, grinding away in the early domestic competitions, trying to scrape together a few runs and not get absolutely cleaned up first ball.”